SeanKilleen/seankilleen.github.io/_posts/2012-05-03-building-a-build-process-part-8-cruisecontrol-net-preparation.markdown

 ###Add a CI User to the Repository
 * Open your CentOS source code management VM
-* Taking advice from our <a href="http://skwordpresstoghost.azurewebsites.net/?p=631">Subversion &amp; Apache article</a>, we’ll run the following command to add a new CI user without deleting the old ones:
+* Taking advice from our [Subversion & Apache article]({% post_url 2012-04-17-building-a-build-process-part-4-source-code-management-via-subversion-and-apache-on-centos %}), we’ll run the following command to add a new CI user without deleting the old ones:

         htpasswd -sb /var/www/svn/auth/svn.htpasswd ci passw0rdci

 Now you’re set to allow CruiseControl to pull down files under its own again (just around the bend in this series when we configure CCNet).

 ###Copying the Microsoft Targets to the Build Server
-When dealing with this elsewhere, <a href="http://skwordpresstoghost.azurewebsites.net/?p=531">I discovered this problem</a>.
+When dealing with this elsewhere, [I discovered this problem]({% post_url 2012-05-01-cruisecontrol-net-gotcha-moving-microsoft-webapplications-targets-to-the-server-field-notes %}).
 We’ll avoid it in advance here.

 * You have to copy the two files from your local development machine (with VS installed) to the Build Server.
 * Copy the directory `C:\Program Files (x86)\MSBuild\Microsoft\VisualStudio\*.*` to the same location on the build server.

 ###Copying the Reference Assemblies to the Build Server
-When dealing with this elsewhere, <a href="http://skwordpresstoghost.azurewebsites.net/?p=521">I discovered this problem</a>.
+When dealing with this elsewhere, [I discovered this problem]({% post_url 2012-05-01-workaround-msbuild-error-msb3644-the-reference-assemblies-for-framework-netframeworkversionv4-0-were-not-found-field-notes %}).
 We’ll avoid it in advance here.

 * On your local development machine, copy `C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\.NETFramework\*.*` to a folder on your build server.
 For me, it was `E:\ContinuousIntegration_ReferenceAssemblies` so that it could keep it common for any future builds.